gcallah/BookReviews/musa.md

 Another difficulty I have with the book is that, on occasion, AG seems to employ the very empty gestures that his book so ably criticizes.
-For instance, throughout the book, black is spelled with a capital B, when referring to black people.
+For instance, throughout the book, 'black' is spelled with a capital B when referring to black people.
+Isn't this as useless as changing "homeless" to "unhoused" as an "reform" to help the people in question?
-[CUT???]
-Imagine going into the Red Hook projects in
-Brooklyn, and telling the residents that you had just significantly improved their lives.
-When they ask you how, you tell them "I now spell Black with a capital B!" being laughed out of the project is the best result you could hope for.
 But perhaps here it's just the case that AG's publisher forced this convention on him..

-AG never really explains what he means by "racialized" inequalities.
+I also wonder whether the emphasis on Race it pops up here and there throughout the book actually takes away from its excellent class analysis.
+AG occasionally invokes "racialized inequalities," but he never offers a rigorous definition of what he mans by this term.
 Certainly, blacks have lower family wealth than whites in the US, are less likely to earn university degrees, and so on.
 But is this due to current racism, or is it perhaps the leftover effect of past racism?
 (Or is there yet a third cause involved?)

 Gregory Clark's work *The Son Also Rises* demonstrates that, in every society he studied, elite status persists across many generations.
 For instance, the family of Sir Timothy Berners-Lee, creator of the World Wide Web,